THE IRISH ORDER of THELEMA

 The Rite of Danu

 “Invoke me under my stars!
 Love is the law, love under will.”

 Initiates of the Rite are dedicated to the application of those aspects of the first chapter of ‘The Book of the Law’ which are of relevance to the work of the Irish Order of Thelema.

-They are responsible for the performance of the rituals unto Nuit on behalf of the Order and charged to promote beauty and harmony throughout our ranks.
+They are responsible for the performance of the rituals unto Danu on behalf of the Order, the public or community rituals of the community and are charged to promote beauty and harmony throughout our ranks.

 Members of this rite serve the broader community of the Irish Order of Thelema, each according to their abilities.

-The Rite of Nuit is also responsible for maintaining the archives of the Orders works of thaumaturgy and the issuing of the ‘license to research’ and ‘licenses to practise’ these techniques on behalf of the Order.
+The Rite of Danu is also responsible for maintaining the archives of the Orders work with thaumaturgy, the traditions and innovations of sacred sexuality and acts of union.

 In cases where it is necessary, its members may also serve as defenders within our justice system.